grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Hemi came up through the hatch into the control room with a clipboard and a pencil, and leaned over the glowing red dials, raising the tiny lenses of his glasses with his fingers to bring them into sharper focus.
 He jotted readings off the dials onto his clipboard.

-Captain Percy fished her hand around among the joists that supported the pressure hull wall, and found the rumpled pack of cigarillos.
+Captain Percy fished her hand around among the joists that supported the pressure hull wall, and found a rumpled pack of cigarillos.
 She shook one out and lit it.
 "Are we going to make it Hemi?"

 "It is razor work Sylvia.
 Numbers slide past numbers, and a decimal point worth of difference changes whether we live or die.
 And if the numbers _do_ work out in our favor, there is no way to say whether -- should your plan succeed initially -- it does not simply perpetrate the complete failure of the pressure hull and leave us permanently on the bottom regardless."